lisuxue/doov-docs/conference/abstract/README_dsl_devoxx_fr.md

 l'écriture d'algorithmes génétiques en Java.
 Dans cette présentation, nous allons utiliser dOOv pour construire un set de contraintes associées à une image que nous allons faire évoluer incrémentalement jusqu'à obtenir un dessin identique à l'original.

 Yes, Java can do street art !

+en_GB : Can a dynamic ruleset evolve well enough to draw like Banksy ?

+The dOOv framework allow us to generate pure Java DSLs from object models.
+With it, we can mutate and evolve programs with the DSL abstract syntax tree API and collect metrics and tracing info on rules usage.
+It allow us to clearly define and monitor production systems... or evolutionary algorithms!
+We are going to use dOOv to define a tree of constraints on a given image and let it evolves long enough to repoduce the original.

+Yes, Java can do street art !